 People practise meditation to help their minds and bodies become calm and relaxed.

-Regular meditation can give clarity, insight, and peace of mind, which may improve your wellbeing and health.
+- Regular meditation can give clarity, insight, and peace of mind.

-Many people around the world practise meditation.
-It’s an important part of ancient Eastern religions such as Hinduism and Buddhism, and also some Christian traditions.
+- Meditation is an important part of ancient Eastern religions such as Hinduism, Buddhism and some Christian traditions.

-But you don’t have to be religious to meditate.
-With a bit of patience and time, anyone can learn to do it.
+- You don't have to be religious to meditate - with patience and time, anyone can learn to do it.

 Why people with cancer meditate